mhweiner/hoare/README.md

   - Output reporting becomes much simpler and easier to read and understand.
 - No built-in `before()` and `after()`.
 This leads to messy design patterns and mistakes in test code.
 Most tests shouldn't require teardowns.
 Of course, you could still create your own.

-**Robust & Reliable 💪**
-- Small, simple, and modular codebase written in Typescript with minimal dependencies.
-- Breaking changes are discouraged.
-This package follows `semver`.
-- Largely agnostic of other tools, `hoare` doesn't try to do too much.

 **Modern Language Features ✨**
   - Async/Await/Promise Support
   - CJS & ESM support

+**Robust & Reliable 💪**
+- Small, simple, and modular codebase written in Typescript with minimal dependencies.
+- Largely agnostic of other tools and doesn't try to do too much.

 # Examples